 Losing many teeth can cause the facial muscles to sink or sag, which will make you look older.
-Thankfully, dentures help facial muscles stay in place and will make your face look just as it did before your teeth were removed.
+Thankfully, dentures help facial muscles stay in place and will make your face look just as it did before tooth loss.

 As for what you can eat and drink, there are no real limitations to what you can consume with dentures.
 There is an adjustment period to get used to wearing and using them, but most people adjust in a short period of time and are able to eat just as they used to before getting dentures.
 To start out, we recommend eating foods that are easier to chew as you get used to your dentures.
 With time, you can learn to chew harder, more difficult foods.

 Dentures that are not permanent will not last forever.
-However, with proper care of your dentures can last you for a long time by using these best practices.
+However, with proper care of your dentures, they can last you for a long time by using these best practices.

 The following is a daily routine for proper care of dentures:

 Most importantly, do not use regular toothpaste, hot water, or bleach-based products.